-7.5 Has the Council considered the matters in clause 4.6 of PLEP?
+7.4 Has the Council considered the matters in clause 4.6 of PLEP?

-- (a) The proposed non-compliance does not raise any matter of significance for State or regional environmental planning as it is peculiar to the design of the new dwelling house within the particular site and this design is not readily transferrable to any other site in the immediate locality, wider region of the State and the scale or nature of the proposed development does not trigger requirements for a higher level of assessment. - (b) As the proposed development complies with the objectives of the development standard and the objectives of the zone, there is no significant public benefit in maintaining the development standard. - (c) there are no other matters required to be taken into account by the secretary before granting concurrence.
+- (a) The proposed non-compliance does not raise any matter of significance for State or regional environmental planning as it is peculiar to the design of the additions and alterations to the existing dwelling within the particular site and this design is not readily transferrable to any other site in the immediate locality, wider region of the State and the scale or nature of the proposed development does not trigger requirements for a higher level of assessment. - (b) As the proposed development complies with the objectives of the development standard and the objectives of the zone, there is no significant public benefit in maintaining the development standard.